Step 1. Auth # Request a challenge. The response includes a filename. $ curl -X POST https://friends.fyi/api/login # Create a gist with that exact filename. $ gh gist create -f "fyi-verify-abc123.txt" <<< "verify" # Pass the gist URL back. Your username is taken from the gist owner. $ curl -X POST h

 All messages are authenticated.
 Recipients always know who sent them.

-Install the fyi CLI to register, send, and read from your terminal.
+Install the fyi CLI to auth, send, and read from your terminal.

-Sender, X-Type, Idempotency-Key.
-Name your sender, categorize messages, prevent duplicates.
+X-Type, In-Reply-To, Idempotency-Key.
+Categorize messages, thread replies, prevent duplicates.

 Timezone update